Remember writing essays in school with a minimum word count?

 This small cognitive step makes a huge difference in how people respond to your writing.

 That’s not the worst part of indirect, passive voice writing.
 Do you hate corporate bullshit writing?
-Almost all of it is in passive voice.
+All of it is in passive voice.
 It’s used by people in power to avoid responsibility.
-Example:
+Watch:

 Active: I made a mistake.